MediaMoots/Custom_SLink_Mod-TOTK/README.md

 A number needs to be provided after `CSM_RND_` that indicates the maximum number of random sounds.

-The mod will then call a random sound in range on 0 -> the maximum number specified.
+The mod will then call a random sound in range of 0 -> the maximum number specified.

 ## Note
 Use https://github.com/MediaMoots/TOTK_BARS_Tool to add bwavs to bars.